eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

         {name: "Circle", type: "ShapeType", keyed: true}
     ]

-After applying these changes, the square should no longer be visible on the subscriber’s side (actually visible but frozen), while the circle should.
+After applying these changes, the square should no longer be updated in the subscriber's side (appearing visible but frozen), while the circle should.

 .. figure:: /rst/figures/shapesdemo_circle.png